The Mechanic (2011): More Drinking Than Killing

 Baddies: Dean (Tony Goldwyn), head of the “mechanics.”

-Best Line: “You’re a GD machine.”
-True statement.
+Best Line: “You’re a goddamn machine.”

 Best Explosion: Steve and Arthur are driving after their main baddie, Dean, who is surrounded by cars in front and back of him.
 One by one they pick off the cars surrounding Dean.
 Steve hijacks a city bus and is driving it head on into the first car of the baddie’s entourage.
 Steve bails just in time when the car collides with the bus, driving up into it and exploding.